holdensmagicalunicorn/kindle-typesetting/README.md

 There are two parts to this README.
 The first is a quick description of how to target Kindle when typesetting with LaTeX.
-Fortunately, Kindle 3 includes a PDF view, so viewing LaTeX documents on a Kindle is just a matter of creating the PDF and sending it to a Kindle.
+Fortunately, Kindle 3 includes a PDF viewer, so viewing LaTeX documents on a Kindle is just a matter of creating the PDF and sending it to a Kindle.
 The second part is a discussion of fonts.